 You can get used to casually riding your horse wearing shorts, the more you do it, the more comfortable it will feel.
 Some riders prefer it mostly just for casual short rides.

-When you going for a very short ride
+When you go for a very short ride

 It would be best to keep the riding time down to a minimum and try to stay close to the farm so that you can get back quickly if you get uncomfortable.